chipsalliance/Caliptra/doc/Caliptra.md

 ### IDevID key

 A Caliptra RTM's IDevID key is a hardware identity generated by Caliptra ROM during manufacturing.
 This key must be solely wielded by Caliptra ROM, and shall never be exposed externally at any phase of the Caliptra life cycle.
 IDevID is used to endorse LDevID.
-The IDevID certificate is endorsed by the vendor’s provisioning CA (pCA) implemented via a HSM appliance connected to High Volume Manufacturing flows (see provisioning CA in [Reference 16](#References)).
+The IDevID certificate is endorsed by the vendor’s provisioning CA (pCA) implemented via a HSM appliance connected to High Volume Manufacturing flows (see provisioning CA in [Reference 9](#ref-9)).

 There are likely multiple networked components between a Caliptra ROM execution supplying an IDevID CSR and the HSM appliance consuming that CSR to endorse with pCA.
 To mitigate man-in-the-middle attacks, Caliptra ROM shall sign the IDevID CSR with a “CSR envelope” private key.
 The CSR envelope private key is an ECDSA-P384 private key that is a chip-class secret provisioned by the vendor.
 The vendor should provision the CSR envelope public key to their HSM appliance, enabling them to authenticate the CSR prior to endorsement.

-See [Provisioning IDevID During Manufacturing](#_page43_x72.00_y72.00) for further details on IDevID provisioning.
+See [Provisioning IDevID During Manufacturing](#provisioning-idevid-during-manufacturing) for further details on IDevID provisioning.

 ### LDevID key